TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-The [Private Component](https://osf.io/5sn2x/) has a file `private-v1.0.0.zip` with the full set of raw data files (with one exception) for Sets A and B. The ZIP's structure is below.
+The [Private Component][ma-osf-private] has a file `private-v1.0.0.zip` with the full set of raw data files (with one exception) for Sets A and B. The ZIP's structure is below.

 The exception is that for Set A only the redacted version of the `GiftLog` table is included (which was redacted on the first run of the scripts below).